 Mutual savings banks have their roots in philanthropy.
 The first mutual savings bank was organized by the Reverend Henry Duncan in Ruthwell, Scotland, more than 200 years ago.
 Mascoma Bank was organized in 1899 by a group of individuals who “invested” small sums of money to capitalize Mascoma Bank with no expectation of any personal financial return.

 Mascoma Bank was the first mutual bank in either New Hampshire or Vermont to organize and fund a charitable foundation.
-Each year, Mascoma Bank contributes a portion of its earnings to the Foundation for distribution in the community.
+Each year, Mascoma Bank contributes a portion of its earnings to the Mascoma Bank Foundation to fulfill approved grant requests received from our local communities.
 Since its establishment in 1988, the Mascoma Bank Foundation has contributed over $4.4 million to local nonprofit organizations.

-But Mascoma Bank’s commitment to the community extends even further as the Bank continues to directly support local nonprofits every year.
-When taken together with the Foundation’s contributions, Mascoma Bank was the source of $937,479 in direct support for New Hampshire- and Vermont-based community organizations in 2016.
+Our commitment to be a force for positive change in the communities we serve includes Mascoma Bank’s Donation and Sponsorship Committee.
+When taken together with the Foundation’s contributions, Mascoma Bank was the source of $1,530,374 in direct support for New Hampshire- and Vermont-based non-profits and community organizations in 2017.

-In the links below, you will find information on how to apply for a grant from Mascoma Bank Foundation or for direct support from Mascoma Bank.
+In the links below, you will find information on how to apply for a grant from Mascoma Bank Foundation or to apply for direct support for review by Mascoma Bank’s Donation and Sponsorship Committee via our Foundant portal.